javadsabbagh/app-config-collection/minio/README.md

 Notes:
 > Claims are defined in attributes section (tab) of keycloak web console.
-> Default "claim name" is defined "policy" in Minio, so for giving admin access for a user
+> Default "claim name" is defined in "policy" attribute, so for giving admin access to user
-> use must set "policy" -> "consoleAdmin" in keycloak ui.
+> you should define an attribute as "policy" -> "consoleAdmin" in the keycloak ui.